CENTCOM Wargame Accidentally Turns into Dungeons & Dragons Session

 General Lloyd J. Austin III then proceeded to lead his staff on an exhausting brainstorming session for how to achieve military, political and economic victory against the Cult of the Dragon by arming and unifying the fractious Lords Alliance.

-“Ladies and gentlemen, I want us to fully appreciate the complexity of this situation,” General Austin confidently briefed his staff, who were either too frightened or oblivious to contradict him.
-“On paper it might seem like we can pencil in an obvious solution or roll the dice and see how the current conflict plays out, but people a lot smarter than us have been playing that game for a long, long time.”
+“Ladies and gentlemen, I want us to fully appreciate the complexity of this situation,” said General Austin, confidently briefing his staff, who were either too frightened or oblivious to contradict him.
+“On paper it might seem like we can pencil in an obvious solution or roll the dice and see how the current conflict plays out.
+But people a lot smarter than us have been playing that game for a long, long time.”

 Several hours into the game, Austin expressed open frustration with the inability of his officers to come up with a single workable solution to the dilemma that did not itself create additional problems.